-- > unscrew the table

-- > loosen the hoses (bayonet lock)

-- > provide hoses with seals
+Unscrew the table, loosen the hoses (bayonet lock) and provide the hoses with seals.

 Caution!
-Take care that during disassembly the vacuum hose remains beside the machine and does not get in the way of the table, otherwise the table will be blocked!
+Take care that during disassembly the vacuum hoses remain beside the machine and do not get in the way of the table, otherwise the table will be blocked!